AxelOsterman/AxelOsterman/README.md

 - 👋 Hi, I’m @AxelOsterman
-- 👀 I’m interested in All sorts of programming calculus and physics
+- 👀 I’m interested in programming, maths, and physics
-- 📫 Add me on Discord to chat @MerkDevs
+- 📖 Studying Engineering at UC